Term Work, Tests, and Final Exams

 No term test or combination of term tests held in the last two weeks of classes at the end of any term may have a total weight greater than 25% of the final mark.
 This includes term tests in Y courses held in December, and also includes “take-home tests” and assignments where the topics or questions are both assigned and due within the last two weeks of classes.

 All term tests must be held on or before the last day of classes.
-No term test may be held during Reading Week in November and in February, during the Study Break in April, or during Faculty Examination Periods, except for those in F courses scheduled by the Faculty in the December Examination Period.
+No term test may be held during Fall and Winter Reading Weeks, during the Study Breaks in December and April, or during Faculty Examination Periods, except for those in Y courses scheduled by the Faculty in the December or June Examination Periods.

 Missed Term Tests

 Students who miss a term test for reasons beyond their control may, no later than one week after the missed test, submit to the instructor or academic unit a request for special consideration.
-Such request should explain the reason for missing the test, and should include appropriate documentation, such as the Verification of Illness or Injury form (www.illnessverification.utoronto.ca).
-Please refer to the Undergraduate Student FAQs for any updates regarding absence or illness documentation required for the 2023-24 academic year.
+Such requests should explain the reason for missing the test, and should include appropriate documentation.
+Students should refer to the A&S Student Absences webpage for more information.

 A student whose special consideration request is granted by the academic unit will be entitled to a) a make-up test, or b) a re-weighting of the missed test to remaining term work and/or final exam in the course.
 If the student misses the remaining term work and provides legitimate grounds, the full percentage weight of the missed work may be allocated to the final exam.